surveyjs/survey-analytics/README.md

 ## Licensing

 SurveyJS Analytics is **not available for free commercial usage**.
-If you want to integrate it into your application, you must purchase a [commercial license](/Licenses#SurveyCreator).
+If you want to integrate it into your application, you must purchase a [commercial license(s)](https://surveyjs.io/licensing) for software developer(s) who will be working with the SurveyJS product's APIs and implementing their integration.